middlebear/jekyll-theme-editorial/README.md

 {% include posts.html %}
 {% include pagination.html %}
 ```
+This page is fairly straightforward.
+The page header is already included by the layout (`page` by default, set below in `_config.yml`) automatically, so we only need to include an intro paragraph and the posts list, sandwiched by pagination at the top and bottom of the page.
+We won't see pagination in action until later, when we discuss it specifically.

 We also need to tell Jekyll to output collection pages, so add the `collections` key to `_config.yml`: